MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/setting-up-tax-difference-calculation.md

 ---
     title: Setting up Tax Difference Calculation
     description: Tax difference calculations must be set up if there is a tax difference for the presentation of fixed asset entries, item cost entries, or finance transactions in bookkeeping and tax accounting for which expenses to write off must be fixed.
-To set tax difference, click **Setup** and then click **Tax Differences**.
+To set tax difference, choose **Setup** and then choose **Tax Differences**.

     documentationcenter: ''
     author: SorenGP